MillaBasset/project-euler/README.md

 ## DISCLAIMER
 This repository will contain spoilers - you have been warned!
 You can try Project Euler yourself for free [here](https://projecteuler.net).
-I'm probably going to upload my solutions in bulk, instead of uploading them individually.
-Don't be surprised if this repository has periodic inactivity.
+I might upload my solutions individually or in bulk - it really depends.
+Expect periodic inactivity.